VoxeLibre/VoxeLibre/mods/ITEMS/REDSTONE/mesecons_walllever/README.txt

 Jeija and Wuzzy.

 ## Textures
-(See main README file of MineClone 2).
+See main README file of VoxeLibre.